phongduong/my-portfolio/data/posts/custom-selected-text-style.md

 }
 ```

-When you select any text, it will show the style above
+When you select any text, it will show the style above.
+You should use this pseudo element with care because it could be hard for people with low vision conditions to read text.